Manage Powdery Mildew with Prevention

 Although you may be looking at how to prevent powdery mildew from affecting your indoor garden you have to work from the outside in.
-In order to keep spores outdoors, take steps to ensure that you and your friends are not going from another garden (especially an outdoor garden) directly into another garden without showering and changing clothes.
+To keep spores outdoors, take steps to ensure that you and your friends are not going from another garden (especially an outdoor garden) directly into another garden without showering and changing clothes.
 It may seem melodramatic but remember, we’re dealing with a phantom menace.
 A Way to Grow gardener shared, that after unsuccessfully fighting PM for some time, he finally came to realize that he was bringing in spores from some infected rose bushes he continually walked past when entering his house.

 Plant Spacing and Pruning